ahmadhassan-dev/animated_center_item_list_view/README.md

 ## Description

-`animated_center_list` is a Flutter package designed to enhance the visual appeal of list views.
+`animated_center_item_list_view` is a Flutter package designed to enhance the visual appeal of list views.
 It focuses on providing a smooth, animated experience where the central item of the list is highlighted as users scroll through.
 This package is perfect for use cases where the central item needs to stand out, such as in a carousel or a selection wheel.